misterblack1/a2nespad/WIRING.md

 You can use an external 9-pin analog joystick at the same time.

+### WARNING:
+- The Shift-Lowercase mod on the Apple II/II+ uses PB2 (pin 4 on the DIP-16) so DO NOT connect up a NES/SNES controller if your machine has this mod.
+(Your controller might be damaged.)
+- On the Apple IIe, shorting jumper X6 on the motherboard enables the shift-lowercase mod.
+The same warning applies.

 ## Why this works

 An NES or SNES controller is a 4021 parallel-in serial-out shift register in a